 A dependable offensive defenseman who carved out a long professional career across North American and European leagues, known for his power-play savvy.

-Travis Roche's hockey journey is that of the quintessential journeyman, a player whose skill and adaptability granted him a 15-year career across continents.
-An undrafted defenseman from Alberta, he made his mark in the NCAA with the University of Minnesota-Duluth before turning pro.
-While his NHL stints with Phoenix and Minnesota were brief, he found his true calling as a dominant force in the American Hockey League and, later, in Europe's top circuits.
-Roche was the quarterback every coach wanted on the power play—a smart passer with a hard, accurate shot from the point.
-He won championships in Germany's DEL and became a veteran leader for teams in Switzerland and Austria.
-His career stands as a testament to the value of high hockey IQ and professionalism, thriving long-term in the global hockey ecosystem.
+Travis Roche played 15 seasons of professional hockey across North America and Europe as an undrafted defenseman from Alberta.
+He first made his mark in the NCAA with the University of Minnesota-Duluth.
+His NHL stints with the Phoenix Coyotes and Minnesota Wild were brief.
+Roche found his true role as a dominant force in the American Hockey League and later in Europe's top circuits.
+Coaches valued him as a power-play quarterback—a smart passer with a hard, accurate shot from the point.
+He won championships in Germany's DEL.
+In Switzerland and Austria, he became a veteran leader.
+His career shows the value of high hockey IQ and professionalism in the global hockey ecosystem.

 1965–1980